Emily-Cathleen/whats-cookin/README.md

 ## Search and Filter Functionality

 The user has the ability to search for meals by ingredient, recipe name, or tags.
-The page will filter out recipes according to what the user inputs as thier criteria.
+The page will filter out recipes according to what the user inputs as their criteria.

 ![](https://media.giphy.com/media/mR3rPp1FSuVU5btjqD/giphy.gif)